cockpit-project/cockpit/doc/authentication.md

  * **COCKPIT_REMOTE_PEER** Set to the ip address of the connecting user.

-The following environment variables are used to set options for the `cockpit-ssh` process:
+The following environment variables are used to set options for SSH connections:

  * **COCKPIT_SSH_CONNECT_TO_UNKNOWN_HOSTS** Set to `1` to  allow connecting to
    hosts that are not present in the current `known_hosts` files.
 If not set,